PaulaRamiro/NpAUREO/Example.md

 grep "GCA_001018645" data_staphylococcus.txt > staphylococcus_example.txt

 ```
-After identifying the Biosample ID in the assembly_summary_genbank.txt, we fetch the .fna file:
+After identifying the Biosample ID in the assembly_summary_genbank.txt, we fetch the .fna file with **Entrez Direct**:

 ```diff